RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 Thus, every year U.S. News publishes the best hospitals ranked within the U.S.[^2] Although the list does not contain all the hospitals, but contained about 4500.
 The top ranked hospital for 2022-23 is the Mayo Clinic based on U.S. News methodology.
 To gain a better understanding why the Mayo Clinic is \#1, I decided to use a Text Analysis on comments made by Yelp reviewers.

 Thus, this projects aims to understand user reviews through the Yelp platform, which is aimed to provide reviews to many businesses, including healthcare institutions (both private and public).

-The metrics used to understand Yelp are as follow
+By undergoing this research, there are 3 objectives:

+1. Uncover hidden word-themes that reflect the true sentiments by patients that is also reproducible
+2. Provide a starting point for hospital C-suite to reflect some of the concerns patients have about their facility
+3. Provide an opportunity for hospitals on the bottom part of the US News list to reflect on their services to patients

+By using text data, there are an array of methods to deploy.

 This project is comprised of the following chapters:

 1. Webscraping Yelp Data
-2. Cleaning data
+2. Loading the Libraries
-3. EDA the Data
+3. Loading the data
-4. Visualizations
+4. Cleaning the Data
+5. Exploratory Data Analysis
-5. Plotting Word Cloud
+6. Word Cloud
-6. Plotting
+7. Positive and Negative Words
+8. Limitations
+9. Conclusion
+10. Inspiration for this project

 ## Webscraping Yelp Data

-Yelp data was scrapped on XYZ via the [Yelp](https://www.yelp.com/) website.
+Yelp data was scrapped on via the [Yelp](https://www.yelp.com/) website.
 Within the search engine bar, I typed in “\### *Mayo Clinic*” and used the first result to scrape the data.

 There were 228 reviews in total and the goal was to scrape all 228 reviews containing 4 metrics: